-- Requirement 1, EAP 001.
+Requirement 1, EAP 001.
 Global Thinking, EAP 001, is offered annually.
 If it is not feasible for a student to complete EAP 001, the advisor can approve an appropriate substitution.
-The recommended substitute courses are ANT 1, ANT 20, IRE 1, SOC 5, or AMS 10.
+The recommended substitute courses can be found here.
 Consult your Global Studies Minor advisor before enrolling in a substitute course.
 Also, requirement 1 may be satisfied through community college coursework.
 Consult your Global Studies Minor advisor.

 Requirement 3, Capstone Experience.
 Select one of the following options to satisfy this requirement.

-o Option 1: Four-units of experiential learning or an internship with a global dimension.
+o Option 1: 4 units of experiential learning or an internship with a global dimension.
 Students must receive credit approved by UC Davis for it to count towards the minor.

 o Option 2: A globally focused seminar or course from the UC Davis course catalog.